-Ellen is the Membership and Communications Manager at Mercury Musical Developments (and Musical Theatre Network), joining the team in April 2020.
+Kate is responsible for Membership and Communications at Mercury Musical Developments (and Musical Theatre Network), joining the team in February 2022.
 She works across managing both the communications strategy and supporting and developing the membership body for both companies as well as championing new British musical theatre.

 Find Out More